cannc4/Siren/Readme.md

 # Updates

-###Version 0.4
+###Version 0.5

 ###Dynamic Channels

-In version 0.4, channels can be added dynamically using the channel menu.
-Any type of anything can be defined really.
-It just needs to go in `tidal-boot-default.hs` or compiled using `console`.
+In version 0.5, channels can be added dynamically using the channel menu.
+Channels has to be defined appropriatly in `tidal-boot-default.hs` or compiled using `console`.

 ### Global modifiers and Pattern History (Experimental)